2025 ASEAN Para Games

 The province was awarded the Games on 13 January 2023.
 This marks the first time that host city was selected through a new bidding and election process for the ASEAN Para Games.

-The 2025 ASEAN Para Games will be the second time Thailand has hosted the event, with Nakhon Ratchasima having previously hosted in 2008.
+The 2025 ASEAN Para Games were the second time Thailand has hosted the event, with Nakhon Ratchasima having previously hosted in 2008.

 Host selection

 It is customary for the host nation of the SEA Games to concurrently host the ASEAN Para Games within the same year, reflecting a commitment to inclusivity and equal opportunities for athletes with disabilities.

 Bidding and election

 On 11 October 2022, Chaipak Siriwat, the Vice President of the National Olympic Committee of Thailand (NOCT), revealed the framework for the bidding process for the 2025 SEA Games.
-He emphasized that the host cities or provinces should aim to organize the Games at a budget-friendly cost and that there would be no requirement to build new venues.
+He emphasised that the host cities or provinces should aim to organise the Games at a budget-friendly cost and that there would be no requirement to build new venues.
 Unlike the 2019 and 2021 editions, where competition venues were spread across 23 and 12 cities respectively, the number of host cities for the 2025 Games would be limited to 3 or 4.

 In October 2022, Prachum Boontiem, the Vice Governor of the Sports Authority of Thailand (SAT), nominated eight bidding parties from twelve cities or provinces interested in hosting the 2025 SEA Games.
 The city Bangkok as well as the provinces of Chiang Mai, Nakhon Ratchasima, and Songkhla submitted sole bids, while Bangkok, Chonburi, Songkhla, Krabi, Phuket, Trat, Amnat Charoen, Sisaket, Ubon Ratchathani, and Yasothon were proposed as potential bidding provinces.

 Although the official bidding process began in October 2022, some regions had already revealed their bidding campaigns earlier: Ubon Ratchathani in April 2016, Chonburi in January 2019, and Krabi, Phuket, and Trang in February 2021.

 On 13 January 2023, the Sports Authority of Thailand (SAT) selected three provinces—Bangkok Metropolitan Region, Chonburi province, and Songkhla province—to host the 33rd SEA Games, while Nakhon Ratchasima province was chosen to host the 13th ASEAN Para Games.
 This decision was approved by the Cabinet of Thailand in February 2023.
 These four cities were the first in SEA Games and ASEAN Para Games history to be chosen through a bidding process.